herron/dwilson22180.github.io/about.md

 title: About
 permalink: /about/
 ---
 I like to do math problems in my head.
 Nine is my favorite number.
-Like Marcel Proust, my favorite bird is the swallow.
+My favorite bird is the swallow.
 Oh no wait a minute, I prefer the Northern Flicker.

 ### More Information